taysta/bittahbot/README.md

 Quickstart, assuming all necessary tools are installed:

 1. `docker compose up -d` to start up Mongo
-2. `pipenv install` to install Python dependencies
+2. `pipenv sync` to install Python dependencies
 3. Make a copy of `.env.example` called `.env` in the root directory and fill out all values
 4. `pipenv run python main.py` to run the bot